Do you know what the key to ranking well on Google is? I bet you are thinking it’s links, content and on-page optimization, right?

-To remedy the situation, what I do for big sites is I create custom ones that display a creative image like the one above that also links out to 25 to 50 random internal pages on the website.
-And each time the 404 error page is loaded, the links automatically change.
+To remedy the situation, what I do for big sites is I create custom 404 pages that display a creative image like the one above and also link out to 25 to 50 random internal pages on the website.
+Each time the 404 error page is loaded, the links automatically change.

 By doing this, you can increase the number of pages that get indexed.
 It’s so effective that when I worked with TechCrunch years ago, I was able to increase its search engine traffic by 9% in a matter of 30 days just because of 404 error pages.

 The more indexed pages you have within Google, the more opportunities you have of getting search traffic.

 Trick #2: Don’t be afraid to start a fight